Research Summary

 The research and development of DTS: Diathermic Syncope has been a collaborative effort bringing together a broad range of skillsets.
 They include:

-Advanced Microwave Technologies: Bring high-powered microwave engineering and software development, led by David McLean, a microwave engineer with over 30 years’ experience in process development.
+Advanced Microwave Technologies (Website) Bring high-powered microwave engineering and software development, led by David McLean, a microwave engineer with over 30 years’ experience in process development.

 CSIRO’s Dr Alison (Ali) Small, Principal research scientist and veterinarian, led the animal science research team.